Introduction to Gated Recurrent Unit (GRU)

 If the value of rt is equal to 1 then it means the entire information from the previous hidden state Ht-1 is being considered.
 Likewise, if the value of rt is 0 then that means the information from the previous hidden state is completely ignored.

 Once we have the candidate state, it is used to generate the current hidden state Ht.
 It is where the Update gate comes into the picture.
-Now, this is a very interesting equation, instead of using a separate gate like in LSTM in GRU we use a single update gate to control both the historical information which is Ht-1 as well as the new information which comes from the candidate state.
+Now, this is a very interesting equation, instead of using a separate gate like in LSTM and GRU Architecture we use a single update gate to control both the historical information which is Ht-1 as well as the new information which comes from the candidate state.

 Hidden state